-- ✓ Be nurtured by foster parents who meet your needs or be placed in the custody or foster home of relatives or fictive kin, if appropriate - ✓ Be heard and involved with the decisions in your life - ✓ Have complete information and direct answers to your questions - Be informed about and have involvement when appropriate with your birth family and siblings - ✓ Have ongoing contact with other important people in your life - Have reasonable access to your caseworker or other person at DCFS - Express your opinion and have it treated respectfully - Request support and services that you need - ✓ Have individualized care and attention - ✓ Be notified of changes impacting your permanence, safety, and wellbeing - ✓ Have a stable, appropriate placement - ✓ Be notified of placement changes - Receive free appropriate education, training, and career guidance to prepare you for adulthood - Have reasonable access to and have your best interest represented by an attorney ad litem in all court proceedings - Receive quality child welfare services - ✓ Have a plan for your future and the support needed to achieve it - ✓ Receive a copy of your case record upon exiting foster care - ✓ Be cared for without regard to race, gender, religion, or disability better understand your rights and the legal process.
+- ✓ Be nurtured by foster parents who meet your needs or be placed in the custody or foster home of relatives or fictive kin, if appropriate - ✓ Be heard and involved with the decisions in your life - ✓ Have complete information and direct answers to your questions - ✓ Be informed about and have involvement when appropriate with your birth family and siblings - ✓ Have ongoing contact with other important people in your life - Have reasonable access to your caseworker or other person at DCFS - Express your opinion and have it treated respectfully - ✓ Request support and services that you need - ✓ Have individualized care and attention - ✓ Be notified of changes impacting your permanence, safety, and wellbeing - ✓ Have a stable, appropriate placement - ✓ Be notified of placement changes - ✓ Receive free appropriate education, training, and career guidance to prepare you for adulthood - ✓ Have reasonable access to and have your best interest represented by an attorney ad litem in all court proceedings - ✓ Receive quality child welfare services - ✓ Have a plan for your future and the support needed to achieve it - ✓ Receive a copy of your case record upon exiting foster care - ✓ Be cared for without regard to race, gender, religion, or disability

+It is his or her job to make sure that your legal rights are protected.
+He or she will help you better understand your rights and the legal process.
 You should also make sure you have your attorney ad litem's contact information so that you can easily call or email him or her with questions or concerns.